 Travel Emergencies Can Happen

 Insurance helped us out in those instances by covering the eligible hospital expenses, prescriptions and even flights home.
 But there are many other potential aspects of travel insurance that make it valuable to us when booking a vacation.

 We were recently in Cuba and I forgot to let my bank know that we’d be traveling.
 While in Havana I went to the ATM to withdraw Cuban pesos and my card didn’t work.
 I then tried my Visa and it didn’t work either.
 I thought it was the ATM, but when I got home, I had a message that there was a fraud alert on my cards and my accounts were locked.
 It caused us a lot of hassle as we had to try numerous ATMs and different cards.

 Check Travel Advisories

-Before booking our trip, we always do a quick search to check travel advisories to see if there are any warnings in the country we are visiting.
+For your own travel safety, always do a quick search to check travel advisories to see if there are any warnings in the country we are visiting.

 In the past, we’ve made the mistake of not checking.
 And during one of our travels, we didn’t realize that an election was going on that caused violent protests and unrest.
 Had we checked the advisory of the country, we would have waited to visit as there were several deaths and arrests.

 Luckily we weren’t affected, (although we did see a military convoy of tanks drive by to arrest the opposition and his followers).
 It was a very unsettling experience.
 It’s always good to know what type of situation you are going into so check advisories for hurricane season and weather, volcanic activity, war or disease outbreaks.

 I know people are really excited when going on vacation and want to tell all their friends, but letting everyone know online that you are going to be out of town is an invitation to be robbed.
 If you really feel the need to brag about your amazing vacation, wait until you get home.